Paul47/LEDMatrix_22/README.md

 * Option to read an XYTable_LookUp.h to replace slower, complex coordinate calculations.
     * An Arduino sketch utility to create the lookup table is included.
     * The lookup table option allows for irregularly shaped LED physical layouts.
-* A report generator to comfirm proper LED array mapping configuration - lists ALL configuration parameters and maps out leds in the matrix, tiles, and Extenders.
+* A report generator to comfirm proper LED array mapping configuration - lists ALL configuration parameters and maps out leds in the matrix, tiles, and Banks.
 * Method names now use Adafruit_GFX naming (for similar methods).
 * Along with LED Extender shields (https://github.com/Paul47/FastLED_Extender_boards), 1-wire and 2-wire LEDs can be multiplexed in multiple Banks to total reduce LED strip length or control 16 seperate strings.
 The extender:
     * Eliminates LED "sparkle" and flashing (a frustrating problem with 2-wire LED types) by reducing the number of LEDS needed in series.